3. Assessment of Taught Schemes

 - a presentation or oral examination of 20 minutes and a dissertation or independent study or project of between 8,000 and 10,000 words or their equivalent;

 - a research proposal of 2,000 words and a dissertation of between 8,000 and 10,000 words or their equivalent.

 7. Except where specified to the contrary, a Postgraduate Taught Master’s dissertation or approved equivalent submission should not exceed 15,000 words.

-9. Institutes are required to establish and make explicit to staff and students assessment criteria which reflect the aims and objectives of individual study schemes and learning outcomes of modules.
-Institutes are also required to make clear the standards necessary to attain particular grades in all pieces of assessed work.
+9. Faculties are required to establish and make explicit to staff and students assessment criteria which reflect the aims and objectives of individual study schemes and learning outcomes of modules.
+Faculties are also required to make clear the standards necessary to attain particular grades in all pieces of assessed work.
 Assessment criteria will vary according to the knowledge and skills being assessed and the format of the assessment brief.

-10. Institutes are required to have in place procedures designed to ensure that at every level and for every module students and markers are protected from claims of bias or prejudice on either part.
+10. Departments are required to have in place procedures designed to ensure that at every level and for every module students and markers are protected from claims of bias or prejudice on either part.
 These procedures will include at the very least sampling by a second internal marker or a minimum percentage of the work being assessed, with particular emphasis on fail and borderline marks.
-In many cases Institutes will double mark all significant assessment elements.
+In many cases Faculties will double mark all significant assessment elements.
 For modules contributing towards final awards, External Examiners will provide an additional level of monitoring of marking standards.

 Feedback and the return of assessed work

-14. Mechanisms should be in place within institutes to ensure the prompt return of assessed work.
+14. Mechanisms should be in place within Faculties to ensure the prompt return of assessed work.
 The University’s requirement on the return of feedback on coursework assignments is within 15 working days of the date of submission (the 15 working days are recognised as Monday to Friday when the University is open).